Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 These resources are specific to locating pollution prevention information on specific topics.
 See the box in the right column for general search tools.

-As search engine technology and usability becomes ubiquitous, people have become more and more comfortable doing their own searching.
-Although most people can find what they need eventually, the strategies outlined below will help improve the techniques of even the most experienced searchers.
+Although most people can find what they need eventually when searching the web, the strategies outlined below will help improve the techniques of even the most experienced searchers.